MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/purpose-of-validation-and-traceability.md

 Validation of computerized systems is a documented process to ensure that the system does exactly what it was designed to do in a consistent and reproducible way.
 Validation ensures the integrity and security of data processing, product quality, and compliance with regulations that apply to Good {industry} Practice (GxP).

 How to validate a computerized system is described in standard operating procedures (SOP) and guidelines which are created and defined by the regulated industry such as the life science organization.
 For implementation of the validation process of computer systems, it is useful to view it as **a project**.
-(GAMP 5)
+(Good Automated Manufacturing Practice (GAMP) 5)

 When starting the project, the high-level plan for the new solution should be in place, and then start the implementation project with the following phases:

 - **Planning**: In this phase, the requirements and specifications should be clear enough for an initial risk assessment and ultimately for a correct definition of verification tests (protocols).
 During this phase, you deliver the validation plan document which defines the entire validation strategy and deliverables.
 The strategy should be in accordance with the quality management system and policies.
 - **Specification, configuration, and coding**: In this phase, all design specifications are made with the level of detail required by the type of system and its use.
 Developers choose and use the development methods and models most appropriate to the coding and configuration requirements and based on the approved specifications.
 All these activities are done in the development environment.
-In this phase, testing is more focused on verification of the units/features from a developer point of view.
+In this phase, testing is more focused on verification of the units or features from a developer point of view.
 An example of such tests are unit testing, statistic testing of code, and integration testing.
 Those testing activities could be automated by tools.
 - **Testing**: This phase confirms that the specifications have been met through inspections and testing of the system.
 The test activities are done in a prepared and suitable test environment.
 The test environment must resemble the production environment to ensure that conditions are the same and you don't need to repeat tests in the production environment.
 The scope of the test effort should be driven by the risk.
 Risk analysis can help you understand potential hazards which can have an impact on the product quality, patient safety, or data integrity.
 Those potential hazards must be mitigated by having controls in place and proof of testing.
 If there is a high risk somewhere, have appropriate test scenarios to prove that the solution design is without potential failure.
 - **Reporting and release**: In this phase, the system must be acceptable for use in the production environment according to a documented and controlled process.
 A system validation completion must be prepared at project closure, summarizing the activities undertaken and any deviations there might be from the validation plan.
 The validation of the system should be completed before release for use.